SEEMS-Labs/SentryLink/README.md

 1- Vscode download

+2-Clone the repo with desktop github

-2- open to Myapps directory
+2- Open to Myapps directory

 3-do npm install